Online Master of Science in Construction Management and Technology

 This construction management and technology degree program requires 30 credit hours, generally spread over 10 courses.
 Students can choose one three-credit hour course from each of the core areas listed below for a total of nine credit hours.
 If a course is chosen as a core area course, it cannot be used as an elective course simultaneously.
 The number of electives and research will be adjusted depending on the culminating experience chosen by the student.
 Most students opt for the Applied Project as a culminating experience, as it leverages their coursework for practical application in their career.
 However, for students interested in research, a thesis option is offered as a culminating experience.

-The outlook for engineering degree alumni is strong, with the U.S. Bureau of Labor Statistics estimating 140,000 new jobs to be created between 2016 and 2026.
+The outlook for engineering degree alumni is strong, with the U.S. Bureau of Labor Statistics projecting employment to grow 10% from 2018 to 2028, faster than the average for all occupations.
 Ira A. Fulton graduate engineering programs are designed to help students advance into leadership roles in their chosen profession, where they can influence new discoveries, processes and policies within the field.
-With a masters in construction management and technology from ASU Online, you can prepare for the demands of today’s industry by exploring topics that include:
+With a master's in construction management and technology from ASU Online, you can prepare for the demands of today’s industry by exploring topics that include:

 Applicants for the online construction management and technology degree must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.